timemates/rrpc-kotlin-docs/Writerside/topics/Implementation.md

 | `rpc (timemate.rrpc.Ack) returns (timemate.rrpc.Ack)` | Metadata-Push    |

 Client-only streaming is not supported by transport (RSocket), so we don't support it either.
-We support other request types by annotation type called `Ack`, here's [an issue](https://github.com/timemates/rrpc/issues/9) to discuss.
+We support other request types by annotation type called `Ack`, here's [an issue](https://github.com/timemates/rrpc-kotlin/issues/9) to discuss.

 ___________________________________

 That's all what you probably need to know.
-Implementation is very simple and requires not a many efforts.
+Implementation is very simple and requires no many efforts.